getappmap/appmap-js/docs/integrations/atlassian-confluence.md

 ## Requirements

-1. A project containing AppMaps.
+1. A project containing AppMap Data.
-  - How to make AppMaps [in your code editor](/docs/setup-appmap-in-your-code-editor/)
+  - How to make AppMap Diagrams [in your code editor](/docs/setup-appmap-in-your-code-editor/)
-  - How to make AppMaps [using a GitHub action in CI](/docs/setup-appmap-in-ci/)
+  - How to make AppMap Diagrams [using a GitHub action](/docs/integrations/github-actions) or in [CircleCI](/docs/integrations/circle-ci)
 2. [The AppMap app for Confluence](https://marketplace.atlassian.com/apps/1233075/appmap-for-confluence).

-## Add AppMaps to a Document or Blog Post
+## Add AppMap Diagrams to a Document or Blog Post

 1. **Enter Edit Mode:** Click the pencil icon to switch to Edit Mode in Confluence.
   <img class="video-screenshot" src="/assets/img/enter-edit-mode.png"/>